New York Streets: 2019 season

 The Streets played their first game on April 13, 2019, a 52–41 win over the Jacksonville Sharks in Jacksonville.
 A week later, they played their first home game on April 20 against the Orlando Predators.
 There was, however, a problem: the playing area at Westchester County Center wasn't large enough for a regulation 50-yard field.
 So, the Streets had a custom-built field made with markings to make it appear to be 50 yards, but was actually only around 38 yards long.
 (The NAL was apparently unaware of the deception until it was pointed out by local media.)
 The Streets won, 70–31, and the team was allowed to keep their "short" field.

 After splitting their next two contests, the Streets were 3–1 and atop the NAL standings.
 Then a series of injuries decimated the roster, and New York dropped eight straight going into their final home game on July 21 against the Carolina Cobras.
 Things did not improve for the Streets against Carolina; by halftime, they were trailing, 46–0.
 But matters were even worse for the Cobras: the visitor's locker room had been robbed, with several Cobras' players personal items stolen.
 Despite their big lead, Carolina refused to return to the field; later, a coproduction coordinator for the Streets was arrested for stealing approximately $3,000 in cash from the locker room, as well as swiping $1,000 the previous game from a Streets' cheerleader.
 A week later, the NAL fined the Streets for not providing adequate security but awarded New York a forfeit win due to the Cobras refusing to play, which the league viewed as detrimental to the public image of the league.
 The Streets then ended the season with a final 50–35 road loss to the Massachusetts Pirates on July 27 to finish with a 4–10 record.

-Hiatus
+Folding

-In September 2019, the NAL announced it had merged with Champions Indoor Football for the 2020 season as a new league.
-The merger fell apart a month later.
-The season was ultimately cancelled due to the COVID-19 pandemic.
+The Streets' website went dead before the 2019 offseason.
+In September 2019, the NAL announced it had merged with Champions Indoor Football for the 2020 season as a new league, but the Streets were not mentioned as one of the teams included in the merger.
+The merger fell apart a month later and they were not listed as a 2020 member in the NAL as of October 24, 2019.
+They were not included, or mentioned, on the 2020 season schedule, which was ultimately cancelled due to the COVID-19 pandemic.